k3rni/shiftparens/README.md

 # Shiftparens

-A prototype reimplementation of the [shift-parenthesis concept](http://stevelosh.com/blog/2012/10/a-modern-space-cadet/#shift-parentheses) in Python, for Linux only.
+A simple reimplementation of the [shift-parenthesis concept](http://stevelosh.com/blog/2012/10/a-modern-space-cadet/#shift-parentheses) in Python, for Linux only.

 Uses parts of uinputmapper (to read from event devices), but that might be replaced with libevdev someday.
-Uses `xdotool` if you choose it as provider (install it from your distribution's repositories, and again, might be replaced with libxdo).
+Uses `xdotool` if you choose it as emitter (install it from your distribution's repositories).
 Requires [python-daemon](https://pypi.python.org/pypi/python-daemon/) if you want to run daemonized.

 ## Rationale